 John Interviewed by 59 North

 Andy Schell, over at 59 North interviewed me, in the form of a podcast, about how the Adventure 40 concept came to be and the goals for the boat.
 Andy is a great interviewer and managed to draw the best he could out of me in a medium I have no experience with.
-Have a listen here, or you can subscribe to Andy’s series of interviews, including the one we did, at iTunes.
+You can subscribe to Andy’s series of interviews, including the one we did, at iTunes.

 By the way, the very fact that Andy has become a big booster of the Adventure 40 does him huge credit when you consider that I have been pretty negative about cruising rallies and he is the organizer of the Caribbean 1500.
 We had some offline discussion about that, and I have to admit that Andy had several things to say that got me thinking that maybe the issue is not as black and white as I would have you believe in this post.